 Conceptions of identity, community, and space are given a new dimension in the digital age.
 Particularly since the mid 20th century, there has been a significant interest in the myriad ways that human identity is developed and expressed through technology.
 Researchers have adopted new tools and adapted old ones in order to account for the ways in which the digital serves to inform, organize, record, and explain both individual and communal identity.
 It is this flexibility to both adopt new tools and critically interrogate them that is at the center of digital humanities.

-Date of Conference: 18 May 2018
+Date of the Conference: July 2, 2018